onthebusiness/harelang.org/content/style.md

    the value would fit on a single line within 80 columns, the single-line style must be used.
 2. A tuple value MUST NOT place a space after `(` or before `)`.
-3. In the short form, a tuple value MUST NOT place a space before each `,`, and MUST place a space after each `,`, except for the last, which MUST be omitted.
+3. In the single-line style, a tuple value MUST NOT place a space before each `,`, and MUST place a space after each `,`, except for the last, which MUST be omitted.
-4. In the long form, a tuple value MUST NOT place a space before each `,`, and MUST place a space after each `,`, except for the last, which MUST NOT be omitted.
+4. In the multi-line style, a tuple value MUST NOT place a space before each `,`, and MUST place a space after each `,`, except for the last, which MUST NOT be omitted.
 5. (*subjective*) In the multi-line style, the programmer MAY use their discretion to distribute the member value to achieve "balance" as described by rule A.4.